 Our target for this Daytona (electric) is to improve another 25% from today’s car.
 That’s a 100 years of aero progress in a single generation.Tim Kuniskis, CEO, Dodge (Dodge Charger Daytona SRT Concept world premiere on August 17, 2022)

 Fratzonic chamber exhaust

-As captivating as it may look, that’s not the main highlight.
-The talking point here is what Dodge calls ‘Fratzonic Chambered Exhaust’ system.
-Yes, Dodge basically added an exhaust to a battery-powered car, leaving no excuse for old-school muscle car fans to make the switch.
+As captivating as it may look, that’s not the main highlight of the Dodge electric muscle car.
+The talking point is the ‘Fratzonic Chambered Exhaust’ system.
+Yes, Dodge basically added an exhaust to a battery-powered car, leaving no excuse for old-school muscle car fans to make the switch!

 Dodge says that its industry-first, patent-pending exhaust system delivers a performance sound that rivals the gas-powered SRT Hellcat.
 It can reach 126 dB, which makes the car as loud as a Hellcat-powered Dodge.
 The screaming Banshee fender badges aren’t an open invitation to mock the car’s electric powertrain, as this car can roar for sure, though artificially!

 Thanks to the patented Fratzonic Chambered Exhaust, the output is going to be as visceral as those that came before it – 126 decibels of output.
 How loud is that?
 That’s Hellcat loud, that’s tower fly by spill your coffee loud.Tim Kuniskis, CEO, Dodge (Dodge Charger Daytona SRT Concept world premiere on August 17, 2022)